Important High Sierra Changes for IT Admins

 First, I want to reiterate that our recommendation for High Sierra is that most everyday Mac users don’t upgrade immediately, but instead wait for 10.13.1 or even 10.13.2.
 Although we’re not hearing of major software compatibility issues, the move to APFS is a very big deal, and it’s entirely possible that some problematic scenarios won’t have been anticipated by Apple or revealed by the public beta test.
 There’s no penalty for caution, and be absolutely certain that Macs are backed up before upgrading them once Apple’s initial bug fixes are out.

-Firmware Updates via the Cloud -- With High Sierra, Apple is making a significant change in how Macs get firmware updates.
-You must be connected to the Internet when upgrading macOS, and the macOS Installer uses the model number of your Mac to identify and download a firmware update specific to that Mac to enable it to recognize APFS.
+Firmware Updates via the Cloud -- With High Sierra, Apple is re-emphasizing how Macs get firmware updates over the Internet.
+The company claims you must be connected to the Internet when upgrading macOS, and the macOS Installer uses the model number of your Mac to identify and download a firmware update specific to that Mac to enable it to recognize APFS.
 This requirement has various implications:

 Only the macOS Installer can download and install firmware updates.
+This isn’t new, but is more important because of APFS.

 You cannot install High Sierra on a Mac that’s connected via Target Disk Mode.